cswclui/katacoda-scenarios-1/mstran-006/step04.md

 ## Objective
-The objective of this lesson is examine that demonstration service, *Fortune Cookies* in order to understand the the monolithic nature of the service.
+The objective of this lesson is to analyze the demonstration service, *Seat Saver* in order to understand how it implements gRPC as an example of a microservice that supports a data schema that is well known to both client and service.

 ## Steps